lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 });
 ```

-## Step 7 - Claim ownership of the Universal Profile
+### Step 5.2 - Accept Ownership from your new Key Manager

-Create a payload for the `claimOwnership()` function and take the ownership of your Universal Profile from your new LSP6 Key Manager.
+Create a payload for the [`claimOwnership()`](../../standards/smart-contracts/lsp14-ownable-2-step.md#acceptownership) function and take the ownership of your Universal Profile from your new LSP6 Key Manager.

 ```js
 const claimOwnershipPayload =